cultome/cultome_player/README.md

 * Scrobbler? of course! why not? but please run **'configure_lastfm begin'** before use it.
 * Better environment startup check.

+**Version 0.5.0**

+At first glace there is nothing different in the surface... and that is right! but that dont mean I did nothing with the code but the contrair, this has been the most worked release in this project.

+I basicly reorganize all the code a couple times until I a was satisfied with the result. **What I won with this?** Well!
+I would say testeability, manteinability, standar error handling, a little of performance, aisle the java music player (hopefully to replace it in the future with no efford), a cleaner code and lot of learning in Ruby language.

+Also added a lot of spec , missing and news, to the code in order to deliver better quality each release, and with this my compromise to each release add a few more specs to the collection.

+And as a try to reach better code quality I register the project in [Travis CI](http://travis-ci.org) to have the test run automaticly in every commit and in differente platforms (maybe in the future...)

+Well, in few words, this release contains no new funcitonality, but all the funcionality was rethinked.
+I see you in the next version with, I promise, MusicBrainz integration.

 ## TODO

+* Connect with musicbrainz to tag correctly and beatifuly my music, this also surge as Last.fm is very picky with the information you submit with your scrobbles.
 * Add tags to the songs, for example 'party' or 'sadness'.
 * A friend of mine give me an idea, when you are in a place where many people hear the same music, you should be able to decide what to play, as everyone else.
 So I will try an implementation of this idea, maybe a slave-masters model.
-* Connect with musicbrainz to tag correctly and beatifuly my music, this also surge as Last.fm is very picky with the information you submit with your scrobbles.
 * Support for Windows.
 Not my priority but would be nice my wife to use it.
-* Refactor the whole code.
-You know?
-I'm reading a good ruby book and a would like to apply the technics decribed there, but over all prettify my code.
-Also it would be nice if anyone could use this player with any other music backend or usea its plugins for hes own applications.
 * Add gestures to the detector and start making appropiated suggestions for them.
-* Extract the Java music player outside the code, even run it in another process.
-This to avoid using jruby, the memory consumption is too high.
 * Refine the taste analizer, which is the component that give preference points to songs.
 * Change the underlying in-file database for a real one, thinking on mongo or mysql.